mendix/docs/content/en/docs/releasenotes/deployment/on-premises.md

 #### IBM Cloud Portal Deployment

 * Deploying to IBM Cloud is available from within Mendix.
 If you start with an app template, you will be taken through the process of creating a deployment environment on IBM Cloud.
-You can then deploy your app to IBM Cloud from within the Desktop Modeler or Mendix Developer Portal.
+You can then deploy your app to IBM Cloud from within the Desktop Modeler or Mendix Mendix Portal.